← Back to all tutorials

 #

-Published on Jun 26 2024 by Michael Andreuzza
+Published and written on Jun 26 2024 by Michael Andreuzza

 Today we’re going to create a search input with Tailwind CSS and JavaScript.
 Just like the previous tutorial with Alpinejs, we’ll use the same structure and we’ll add some JavaScript to make it interactive.